rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-2-trees-relationships.md

 is because both trees have a node in common (i.e. coupled) and nodes the other tree does not have (i.e. unrelated).
-As such, both trees can be understood to **overlap** each other and therefore to represent a third type of relationship (i.e. in addtion to disjoint and related) between two trees.
+As such, both trees can be understood to **overlap** each other and therefore to represent a third type of relationship between two trees (i.e. in addtion to disjoint and related).

 Likewise, trees A and D overlap each other.
 However, the root of D is a node in A, which is why the union of both trees is, in contrary to (A + B), a tree.